-Predictive Content would help B2B firms in areas like account-based marketing (ABM), meanwhile, given that it could ease the process of creating granular messaging at the account level.
+Machine learning in e-mail marketing would help B2B firms in areas like account-based marketing (ABM), meanwhile, given that it could ease the process of creating granular messaging at the account level.
 Using Predictive Content, an ABM campaign could be based on several different versions of one marketing update, which is then matched against the most engaging and relevant version for each person receiving the message at that one account.

 “For example, you could imagine selling a product to an HR department and want to engage both HR as well as leadership across departments,” Busenbark said.